jalyda/bggn213/README.md

 # Bioinformatics Class
-This is my classwork from BGGN 213
+This is my classwork from BGGN 213 at UC San Diego.